-The opportunity to present original research, case series, case reports, and review articles to the San Diego Dermatology Symposium® attendees is an integral part of the conference’s continuing education program.
+The opportunity to present original research, case series, case reports, and review articles to the San Diego Dermatology Symposium attendees is an integral part of the conference’s continuing education program.
 Encore abstracts/posters are permitted.
 We will allow posters with data that has already been published within the last 6 months, assuming that appropriate copyright permissions are obtained from the journal.
-Posters will be available on the SDDS website until March 22, 2022.
+Posters will be on display at the meeting on poster boards and will be available on the SDDS website until August 31, 2024.

 Poster submission is a 2-step process:

-If approved, poster submissions of approved abstracts are electronically due on Wednesday, June 9, 2021.
+If approved, poster submissions of approved abstracts are electronically due on January 26, 2024.